sile/efmt/FORMAT_RULES.md

   - [R002] Removes redundant whitespace tokens
   - [R003] Inserts a newline at an insertable point if the maximum line length is exceeded
   - [R004] Emacs Erlang mode friendly indentation
+  - [R005] Directive comments to enable or disable formatting

 General Rules
 -------------